iriszero/HCPC-2018/README.md

 ```

 ## Acknowledgement
-This directory contains two problems proposed by @iriszero for HCPC 2018.
+This repository contains two problems proposed by [iriszero](https://github.com/iriszero) for HCPC 2018.
 Judging was conduted on [Baekjoon online judge](https://acmicpc.net).
 The special judger is written as per the API of the site.